clementnunes/sfc-prj-main-app/README.md

 ## Overview

-sfc-prj-ms1 is a sub-project of sfc-prj.
+sfc-prj-main-app is a sub-project of sfc-prj.
 Web application following Microservice Architecture, using Kafka and ZooKeeper.

 ## Table of Contents